handsontable/hyperformula/docs/guide/custom-functions.md

 }
 ```

-### 2. Define your function's ID, method and metadata
+### 2. Define your function's ID, method, and metadata

 In your function plugin, in the static `implementedFunctions` property, define an object that declares the functions provided by this plugin.